Advertisement

 Affordable Housing in Wisconsin Rapids, Wisconsin

 Wisconsin Rapids, Wisconsin is served by 1 housing authority offering federal rental assistance through Section 8 and Public Housing programs.
-Right now, 1 waiting list is accepting applications in the Wisconsin Rapids area.
-There are also 14 open waitlists within 50 miles that accept applications from non-residents.
+Currently, all waitlists in Wisconsin Rapids are closed.
+Openings can happen with as little as 48 hours notice, so monitoring is critical.
+There are also 16 open waitlists within 50 miles that accept applications from non-residents.

-Housing programs available in Wisconsin Rapids include Public Housing, Section 8 Housing Choice Vouchers (HCV), Project-Based Vouchers (PBV), RAD.
-Of these, the following currently have open waitlists: Public Housing (1 open).
+Housing programs available in Wisconsin Rapids include Section 8 Housing Choice Vouchers (HCV), Project-Based Vouchers (PBV), Public Housing, RAD.

 About Housing in Wisconsin Rapids, Wisconsin